 Despite their clinical importance, the IGHV and the trisomy 12 factors explain less than 20% of the explained variance by MOFA, suggesting that the model detected other substantial source of variation in this dataset.

-One example is factor 5, which was was active in mRNA the drug response view, tagging genes that were highly enriched for oxidative stress and senescence pathways (Fig. 2e, Fig. 4a).
-In particular, the top weights correspond to heat shock proteins (HSPs) (Fig. 4b), which are essential for protein stability and are up-regulated upon stress conditions such as oxidative stress.
+One example is factor 5, which is active in the mRNA and drug response view, tagging genes that were highly enriched for oxidative stress and senescence pathways (Fig. 2e, Fig. 4a).
+In particular, the top weights correspond to heat shock proteins (HSPs) (Fig. 4b), which are known to be essential for protein stability and are up-regulated upon stress conditions such as oxidative stress (ADD REF).
 Interestingly, HSPs have previously been documented to be elevated in cancer contexts and may contribute to prolonged tumour cell survival (Dempsey et al. 2010a).
 Consistent with this annotation based on the mRNA view, we observed that the drugs with the strongest weights on factor 5 are associated with oxidative stress response, such as target reactive oxygen species (SD07, MIS-43, SD51), and DNA damage response (fludarabine, nutlin-3, doxorubicine) and apoptosis (BH3, Survivin) (Fig. 4c-d).

 Latent factors inferred by MOFA are predictive of clinical outcomes

 Finally, we explored the potential of using latent factor inferred by MOFA to predict clinical outcomes.
-Out of the 10 factors identified, we found 3 factors that are significantly linked to patient time to next treatment (Cox regression, Methods, P<1E-4, Fig. 5a,b), including the well-characterized IGHV factor and two factors with associations to pre-treatment and TP53/del17p mutational status(Fig. S8).
+Out of the 10 factors identified, we found 3 factors that are significantly linked to patient time to next treatment (Cox regression, Methods, P<1E-4, Fig. 5a,b), including the well-characterized IGHV factor and another factor associated o pre-treatment and TP53/del17p mutational status(Fig. S8).

-More most accurate predictions were obtained when combining all 10 MOFA factor into a single model (multivariate Cox regression, Methods, Fig. 5b).
+Furthermore, accurate predictions of time to next treatment were obtained when combining all 10 MOFA factor into a single model (multivariate Cox regression, Methods, Fig. 5b).
 We also compared the prediction accuracy to using latent factors inferred using conventional principal component analysis either applied to individual data modalities as well as the joint datasets consisting of all data modalities, finding that MOFA factor were more predictive than alternative representations of the data.
 Analogous results were obtained when using all individual features instead of principal components (Fig. S13).

 Conclusions